NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/model.rst

 .. todo:: Create a new page to talk about Save Files?

-The PyGNOME uses "save files" as a way to save a model setup to use again or to share with another user.
+PyGNOME uses "save files" as a way to save a model setup to use again or to share with another user.
-The save files are a zip file that contain all the configuration information as JSON files and any needed data files all in one archive.
+A save file is a zip file that contains all the configuration information as JSON files and any needed data files all in one archive.
-They are usually given the `.gnome` file extension but they are, in fact, regular zip files.
+Save files are usually given the `.gnome` file extension but they are, in fact, regular zip files.

 Save files are used by the WebGNOME application, so that users can save and reload a model setup that they have created via the interactive GUI interface.
 For the most part, when you are running ``gnome`` via Python scripts, you don't need to use save files, as your script can rebuild the model when it runs.